huggingface/blog/falcon2-11b.md

 # [Falcon2-11B VLM](#vlm-training)
 [Falcon2-11B VLM](https://huggingface.co/tiiuae/Falcon-11B-vlm) is a vision-language model (VLM) built on top of the LLM, that additionally handles image inputs and is capable of answering queries about the images.
 To achieve this, we integrate the pretrained CLIP ViT-L/14 vision encoder with our Falcon2-11B chat-finetuned model, and train with image-text data.

-For enhancing the VLM's perception of fine-grained details w.r.t small objects in images, we employ a dynamic encoding mechanism at high-resolution for image inputs, similar to [LLaVA-Next](https://llava-vl.github.io/blog/2024-01-30-llava-next/).
+To enhance the VLM's perception of fine-grained details w.r.t small objects in images, we employ a dynamic encoding mechanism at high-resolution for image inputs, similar to [LLaVA-Next](https://llava-vl.github.io/blog/2024-01-30-llava-next/).

 ### Training
 The training is done in two stages: pretraining and finetuning.
 In both stages, the visual encoder weights are kept frozen.
 In the pretraining stage, the LLM is kept frozen, and only the multimodal projector is trained on 558K image-caption pairs.